-The oscilloscope uses the following file management conventions for mass storage:
+The oscilloscope uses the following file management conventions for data storage:

-- It checks for available space on the CF card before writing files, and displays a warning message if there is not enough memory available - The term folder refers to a directory location on the CF card - The default location for the file save or file recall functions is the current folder - The root folder is A:\ - The oscilloscope resets the current folder to A:\ when you power on the oscilloscope, or when you insert a CF card after the oscilloscope is powered on - File names can have one to eight characters, followed by a period, and then followed with an extension of one to three characters - It displays long file names created on PC operating systems with the shortened file name from the operating system - File names are upper case
+- The oscilloscope checks for available space on the USB flash drive before writing files, and displays a warning message if there is not enough memory available. - The term "folder" refers to a directory location on the USB flash drive. - The default location for the file save or file recall functions is the current folder.

+- A·\ is the root folder - The oscilloscope resets the current folder to A:\ when you power on the oscilloscope, or when you insert a USB flash drive after the oscilloscope is powered on. - File names can have one to eight characters, followed by a period, and then followed with an extension of one to three characters. - The oscilloscope displays long file names created on PC operating systems with the shortened file name from the operating system. - File names are case insensitive and are displayed in upper case.